-Breastfeeding is something wonderful.
-But for many mothers it’s not always possible to find the time.
-By pumping in advance you can create reserves of nutritious breast milk that you can later feed to your child.
+Breastfeeding is something wonderful, but for many mothers it’s not always possible to find the time.
+Pumping milk in advance means that mothers can provide nutritious breast milk to give to their child later on.

 Using a milk pump might feel strange at first, but it gives you much more independence without depriving your baby of precious mother’s milk.

 Breastfeeding is a learning process for both you and your child, so it can take some time to get used to.
-For this reason you shouldn’t feed your baby bottled milk for the first six to eight weeks.
+For this reason you shouldn’t feed your baby breast milk from a bottle for the first six to eight weeks.

 How do I pump off milk?

 You can pump milk either by hand or with a pump.
 Expressing milk by hand is more time-consuming and requires some practice, but it’s the cheapest method because you don’t need any equipment.
 A pump makes it easier and more efficient.
 A manual pump is sufficient for occasional use, but if you intend to pump milk regularly it’s worth investing in an electric one.
-Many pharmacies, hospitals, midwives and lactation counsellors also have pumps for rent.
+Many pharmacies, hospitals, midwives and breastfeeding specialists also have pumps for hire.

-If you only want to pump small reserves of milk on an occasional basis, the best approach is to pump for around 15 minutes per breast after you’ve breastfed your baby.
-If you want to put aside enough reserves for several feeds at a time, for example if you’re going back to work, you should pump during your absence and store the entire quantity of milk.
+If you only want to pump off small reserves of milk occasionally, the best approach is to pump for around 15 minutes per breast after you’ve breastfed your baby.
+Mothers who want to use their milk for several feeds (if they’re returning to work, for example) should use a pump while they are away and store all the milk collected.